Images by Ahmet Kurt on Pexels

 [full article]

-Agriculture - carbon threats and opportunities
+Agriculture - carbon threats & opportunities

 The land and the sea play massive roles in carbon cycles that can be sensitive to farming.
 Simple changes in beef, rice, prawn, and cereal cultivation could have huge impacts on carbon dioxide and methane emissions, as well as sequestration.